- CRM/SFA/MA

 SFA is an IT tool designed to support various tasks related to sales activities and improve efficiency.

-While SFA has many functions, the key to implementation is to clarify the "challenges you want to solve" and prioritize the use of functions that address those specific challenges.
+While SFA has many functions, the key to implementation is to clarify the "issues you want to solve" and prioritize the use of functions that address those issues.

-Additionally, the accuracy of the registered data determines the success of the SFA.
-Therefore, it is important to create a system that is easy and desirable for the field sales representatives who input the data to use.
+Additionally, the accuracy of the registered data determines the success of SFA.
+Therefore, it is important to create a system that is easy and desirable for the field sales staff who input the data to use.

 Once your SFA implementation and operations are on track, aim to further improve sales efficiency and performance by integrating tools that strengthen new customer acquisition, such as marketing automation and corporate databases.